Motivic action for Siegel modular forms: Introduction

 \subsection{Acknowledgements}

 We thank Gyujin Oh for sharing an early draft of his preprint with us, and Akshay Venkatesh for his interest and helpful discussions.
 KP is especially grateful to Venkatesh for everything he learnt from him during the collaboration \cite{Prasanna_Venkatesh}, and for allowing us to include in (Section~\ref{sec:imag_quad} of) this paper some unpublished computations from the $\GL_2$ case that had helped motivate some preliminary versions of the main conjecture in \cite{Prasanna_Venkatesh}.
-We are also grateful to Shih-Yu Chen, Atsushi Ichino, Tasho Kaletha, Kai-Wen Lan, and James Newton for answering our questions at various stages of the project.
+We are also grateful to Shih-Yu Chen, Atsushi Ichino, Tasho Kaletha, Kai-Wen Lan, Francesco Lemma, and James Newton both for asking us useful questions and for answering ours at various stages of the project.
+Finally, we would like to thank the referee for carefully reading the paper and making several suggestions which greatly improved its content.

-AH was supported by the NSF grant DMS-2001293 and UK Research and Innovation grant MR/V021931/1.
+AH was supported by NSF grant DMS-2001293 and UK Research and Innovation grant MR/V021931/1.
 KP was supported by NSF grant DMS-2001293.
+For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.

-\section{Preliminaries: cohomology of automorphic vector bundles}
+\section{Preliminaries: Cohomology of automorphic vector bundles}

 Let $G = \GSp_4$ be the symplectic group defined with respect to the matrix $J = ,$ i.e.